 For The Cream Filling

-Powdered Sweetener.
-You have to use powdered sweetener over granular to ensure the filling is smooth.
+- Powdered Sweetener.
+To ensure the filling is smooth.

 Vanilla extract.
 For a better flavor.